Treefrog/Handbook/Manual/benefits.md

 1. We had a Frog who voted that Long Term Disability was a waste of money and soon after developed cancer.
 Ironically, the lack of LTD required the person to quit and pursue an alternate career.

-2. We had a Frog suggest that <i>"There are only 7 days left in the calendar year!
-Everyone should go and get as many massages as possible!"</i>.
+2. We had a Frog suggest that *"There are only 7 days left in the calendar year!
+Everyone should go and get as many massages as possible!"*.
 Yes, massage therapy is good for you, can reduce stress, and can be a preventative to future issues.
 However, getting 5 massages in 7 days does not exponentially improve your health.
 Please be aware that the sudden influx of unnecessary massages increased our individual rates by $7 each the next year.
-Ironically, this situation caused everyone increased stress and thus, the need for massages. <i>Use the appropriate health professionals when appropriate.</i>
+Ironically, this situation caused everyone increased stress and thus, the need for massages. *Use the appropriate health professionals when appropriate.*